milochristiansen/VSMonitor/README.md

 	vs_monitor -admin="<username>" -host="<your domain name>"

-On Linux or OSX you may need to add `-bin="mono VintagestoryServer.exe"`, and you will need to run the monitor as root.
+On Linux or OSX you may need to add `mono VintagestoryServer.exe` to the end of your command line, and you will need to run the monitor as root.
 Once the monitor is up, open the monitor UI in your web browser and type `:recover` to start the game server.
 If the monitor complains about an invalid token you need to set your token in the settings again.
-This will happen if you use the proper domain name to connect and is expected.
+This will happen if you use the proper domain name to connect instead of "localhost" and is expected.

-If you are connecting from a remote system you will need to copy over your token or issue a new one for that system, as well as setting the server address in the web UI settings page.
+If you are connecting from a remote system you will need to copy over your token or issue a new one for that system.

 Note: If there are services already using TCP ports 80 and 443, you will not be able to use automatic certificates.
 In this case provide the `-nocert` command line option, and put your certificate in `monitor/cert.key` and `monitor/cert.crt`.